UncleSamSwiss/ioBroker.loxone/README.md

 - `minus` (wo) changes to the previous scene

 This type of channel might contain other devices.
 See the respective chapter for more information.

+### Light Controller V2

+Provided by (hotel) lighting controllers in Loxone software version 9 and above.
+Moods can only be modified in the Loxone applications, but can be selected and combined in ioBroker.
+- `moodList` (ro) list of all configured mood names
+- `activeMoods` (rw) currently active list of mood names
+- `favoriteMoods` (ro) list of the favorite mood names
+- `additionalMoods` (ro) list of the non-favorite mood names
+- `plus` (wo) changes to the next mood
+- `minus` (wo) changes to the previous mood

+This type of channel might contain other devices.
+See the respective chapter for more information.

+### Central Light Controller

+Provided by central lighting controller.
+- `control` (wo) turns all lights on or off

 ### Meter